OctopusDeploy/docs/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

   - Configuring an [AWS account](/docs/projects/variables/aws-account-variables.md) variable in your project named **Octopus.Aws.Account**, selecting an account that has permissions to be able to find the cluster.
 If not configured the credentials from the worker set on the deployment step will be used.
   - Optionally configuring a [worker pool](/docs/projects/variables/worker-pool-variables.md) variable in your project named **Octopus.Aws.WorkerPool** if discovery should be executed in a specific worker pool.
   - Optionally configuring discovery to use an assumed role by setting a variable in your project named **Octopus.Aws.AssumedRole.Arn** as well as other variables to configure the session name, duration and external id if required.
-- Configure which AWS region your ECS cluster resides in by setting a variable in your project named **Octopus.Aws.Regions**.
+- Configure which AWS region to search for your ECS cluster in by setting a variable in your project named **Octopus.Aws.Regions**.
 - Add tags to the ECS cluster resource within the CloudFormation template to allow Octopus to discover it.
-For our example we can add the following tags to ensure that it is discovered correctly by our (and only by our project) using [variable substitution](/docs/projects/variables/variable-substitutions.md):
+For our example we can add the following tags to ensure that it is discovered correctly by our project (and only by our project) using [variable substitution](/docs/projects/variables/variable-substitutions.md):

 ```json
 {